nawabahmadreshi/documentation/pages/features/text-me-the-app.md

 ## Customizations

-That’s all you need to add a custom text-me-the-app page to your website!
+That’s all you need to add a custom Text Me The App page to your website!
 Go to [Advanced]({{base.url}}/features/text-me-the-app/advanced/) to read about more advanced implementations, or take a look at the [Method Reference](https://github.com/BranchMetrics/Smart-App-Banner-Deep-Linking-Web-SDK/blob/master/WEB_GUIDE.md#sendsmsphone-linkdata-options-callback) for all available options.

 {% elsif page.advanced %}